What Does Liability Insurance for Small Businesses Cover?

 Over 1 million small business owners trust The Hartford for their insurance needs.
 The Hartford has been protecting customers for more than 200 years.
 We’re dedicated to helping small businesses prevail.
 That’s why we created a team of specialists dedicated to serving small businesses over 30 years ago.

 Our claims representatives consistently earn the industry’s highest customer claims ratings and reviews.
-This year The Hartford was named a World’s Most Ethical Company® by The Ethisphere® Institute1 for the ninth time.
-Find out how we can help you protect your small business.
+The Hartford has been recognized as a World’s Most Ethical Company® 10 times by The Ethisphere Institute.1 Find out how we can help you protect your small business.
 Get a quote today.